Flag of Finland: History

 The first known "Flag of Finland" was presented in 1848, along with the de facto national anthem "Maamme".
 Its motif was the coat of arms of Finland surrounded by laurel leaves on a white flag.

 The current blue-crossed design was first used in Finland by Nyländska Jaktklubben, a yacht club founded in Helsinki in 1861.
 In addition to the blue cross on the white background, the yacht club flag had the crowned arms of the province of Uusimaa within two crossed branches in the upper hoist quarter.
 Except for the position of the cross, the flag was similar to the flag of the St. Petersburg Yacht Club, which had been founded the previous year.
 The design can be traced to the Russian Navy's ensign, which has a blue cross saltire on a white background.
 During the Crimean War, Finnish merchant ships that were captured by the British-French fleet flew a flag called Flag of St. George, which was based on the Russian Customs flag.
 This variant had the cross was thinner than in the modern flag, and the proportions were equal.
 Another flag with a blue cross was made official in 1861 for private vessels.

 In 1910, in connection with Russification of Finland, the Russian authorities decreed for a Russian flag to be added to the canton.
 However, it was met with resistance and was derided as the "slave's flag" (orjalippu), and most Finns refused to fly it.
 Instead, a triangular pennant without this modification was flown, thereby circumventing the decree concerning flags.

 Shortly after Finland declared its full independence in 1917, a competition was held for the design of the Finnish flag.
 Several different designs were submitted.
 Regarding the colours, the entries fell mainly into two categories: one using the red and yellow from the Finnish coat of arms and the other using the present blue and white colours.

 One entry had the Dannebrog cross design but with a yellow cross on a red background.
 Another entry had diagonal blue and white stripes, but it was criticized^{by whom?]} as being more suitable for a barber shop than a newly independent country.
 Akseli Gallen-Kallela proposed a similar cross flag but with colours inverted (white cross on blue), but this was considered too similar to the Swedish flag and particularly the contemporary Greek flag.
 Finally, the artists Eero Snellman and Bruno Tuukkanen specified the final form of the flag.
 According to tradition, the flag was based on a design by the poet Zachris Topelius in about 1860.

-The Finnish state flag was further modified in 1922, when the coronet was removed, and again in 1978, when the shield-shaped coat of arms was changed into a rectangular shape.
+The Finnish state flag was further modified in 1920, when the shield-shaped coat of arms with a coronet was changed into a rectangular-shaped one.
+The blue on the flag was also darkened.